1.0 Introduction

 Perform the following steps to copy the API key from the Fortanix DSM:

-Click the Apps menu item in the DSM left navigation bar and click the app created in Section 4.4: Creating an Application to go to the detailed view of the app.
+In the DSM left navigation panel, click the Apps menu item, and then click the app created in Section 4.4: Creating an Application to go to the detailed view of the app.

-From the API Key Details dialog box, copy the API Key of the app to be used later.
+From the API Key Details dialog box, copy the API Key of the app to use it later.

 5.0 Configure Key Factor IIS Orchestrator

 This section describes the steps required to configure the Keyfactor IIS Orchestrator.
-For a more detailed explanation, see https://github.com/Keyfactor/iis-orchestrator.
+For more information, refer to https://github.com/Keyfactor/iis-orchestrator.

 Register the IIS universal Orchestrator with Keyfactor